awsdocs/amazon-eks-user-guide/doc_source/fargate-getting-started.md

 If you created your cluster with `eksctl` using the `--fargate` option, then your cluster already has a pod execution role and you can skip ahead to [Create a Fargate profile for your cluster](#fargate-gs-create-profile)\.
 Similarly, if you use `eksctl` to create your Fargate profiles, `eksctl` will create your pod execution role if one does not already exist\.

 When you create a Fargate profile, you must specify a pod execution role to use with your pods\.
 This role is added to the cluster's Kubernetes [Role based access control](https://kubernetes.io/docs/admin/authorization/rbac/) \(RBAC\) for authorization\.
 This allows the `kubelet` that is running on the Fargate infrastructure to register with your Amazon EKS cluster so that it can appear in your cluster as a node\.
 For more information, see [Pod execution role](pod-execution-role.md)\.

+**To create an AWS Fargate pod execution role with the AWS Management Console**

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.